 - The Thales-wide system development methodology ARCADIA

-- System modelling with Melody Advance, the Thales system modelling tool
+- System modeling with Melody Advance, the Thales system modeling tool

 Transportation Systems sought to learn from the expertise and experience of MES in the automotive sector, and to adapt techniques and processes from this domain to ensure a quick ramp-up of its model-based system design capabilities.

 Analysis of the Transportation Systems system development process